 - Scientists in the Program on Reproductive and Adult Endocrinology within the DIR study the bone health outcomes of women with primary ovarian insufficiency (POI), a common type of infertility.
 Women with POI are at increased risk for osteoporosis because their bodies make lower levels of several hormones, including estrogen.

 - Bone mineral density (BMD) during childhood is dependent upon linear growth, sexual and skeletal maturation, physical activity, dietary factors, and heredity.
 However, the ability to identify disorders of bone density that may accompany chronic illness, or their therapies, has been limited due to the lack of reliably collected reference data.
-The PGNB is conducting the Bone Mineral Density in Children Study (BMDCS) to learn more about this issue.
-The study is a population-based, longitudinal, and observational study of bone accretion in 2,000 healthy children and adolescents ranging from 5 years to 22 years old.
-The BMDCS includes five clinical centers that use a common protocol including dual-energy X-ray absorptiometry (DXA) measurements of the lumbar spine, femur, and radius; bone age X-ray; assessment of pubertal status, stadiometer height, and weight; and information on dietary calcium intake and physical activities.
+The PGNB conduced the Bone Mineral Density in Children Study (BMDCS) to learn more about this issue.
+The study was a population-based, longitudinal, observational study of bone accretion in 2,000 healthy children and adolescents ranging from 5 years to 22 years old.
+The BMDCS included five clinical centers that used a common protocol including dual-energy X-ray absorptiometry (DXA) measurements of the lumbar spine, femur, and radius; bone age X-ray; assessment of pubertal status, stadiometer height, and weight; and information on dietary calcium intake and physical activities.